jacekciach/wolfcms-calendar-plugin/README.md

 The plugin comes with a default cascade style sheet file, designed and tested on the default WolfCMS theme.
 However, I believe, it will work with other themes as well; maybe even without any modifications.
 If mods are needed, the CSS is simple and easy to change.

-The plugin has been tested on a real, living page, with Wolf CMS 0.7.8.

 All views are translatable.
 There are four translations included: Polish, English, Dutch and Spanish.
-The names of days of the week and of months are based on a current system locale.

 \* the calendar view should be used on the top calendar behaviour page; but it's not a requirement